Inotila/by_ino_ati.1.0/README.md

 ## Potential features (before starting)

 1. A grid view of art works
-2. Like content and view number of likes a post has.
+2. Like content.
 3. Comment on post and view comments from other users and the amount of comments a post received.
 4. An easy to understand UI.
 5. An easy signup process to be authenticated.
 6. View details about the art work.
-7. See the availability to purchase the art work
+7. Purchase the art work
-8. Live bids.
+8. Live bids on art works.
-9. Users will be able to bid on art works.
+9. A view and review items in shopping bag.
-10. Share button to allow users to share posts on other social media.
+10. Easy payment method.
 11. A booking page where site users can book artist for a commission.

 ## Actual Features (end product)